boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Debug the Android version in Ripple_

-	At this point, you can set breakpoints in your code in Visual Studio like explained in the previous section and they will be hit.
-As before, when the breakpoint is hit you should be able to inspect variable values, view the call stack and debug the code by executing it line by line.
+	At this point, you can set breakpoints in your code in Visual Studio as explained in the previous section and they will be hit.
+As before, when the breakpoint is hit, you should be able to inspect variable values, view the call stack and debug the code by executing it line by line.

 	The DOM Explorer is also available.